neolit123/go-dualsense-battery/README.md

 ## Installing

-- Download a 64bit binary release (`go-dulasense-battery.exe`) somewhere on disk from the [Releases](https://github.com/neolit123/go-dualsense-battery/releases) page.
+- Download a 64bit binary release (`go-dualsense-battery.exe`) somewhere on disk from the [Releases](https://github.com/neolit123/go-dualsense-battery/releases) page.
 - Press `Win+R` and type `shell:startup`.
 This will open the `Startup` folder in Explorer.
 - Create a shortcut of the executable in this folder to start it with Windows.